(Beijing, Xi'an, Yangtze, Shanghai, Hangzhou)

-Experience a full day private guided tour of Shanghai taking in the Shanghai Museum, Urban Planning Museum, Nanjing Rd, Bund, a cruise on the Huangpu and the views from the Oriental Pearl Tower.
-The museum is a veritable treasure house of ancient Chinese art and houses 120,000 precious relics.
-Bronzes, pottery, paintings and calligraphies are distinctive features of the Museum's collection.
-The nearby Urban Planning Hall is a fun and informative introduction to the exciting city that Shanghai past and future.
-Strolling down Nanjing Rd, once listed as one of the most interesting in the world, you will arrive at the historic Bund.
-Enjoy a cruise on the Huangpud river that divides old Shanghai from the futuristic Pudong before venturing across the river for a trip up the Oriental Pearl Tower to view the city from above.
-Much of this tour is best done by foot.
+Experience a full day private guided tour of Shanghai visiting the Shanghai Museum, Urban Planning Museum, Nanjing Road, the Bund, cruising on the Huangpu river and enjoying the views from the Oriental Pearl Tower.
+The museum is an authentic treasure house of ancient Chinese art and holds around 120,000 precious relics.
+Bronzes, pottery, paintings and calligraphies are distinctive features of the museum's collection.
+The nearby Urban Planning Hall is a fun and informative introduction to Shanghai’s exciting past and future.
+Strolling down Nanjing Road, which was once listed as one of the most interesting streets in the world, you will arrive at the historic Bund.
+Enjoy a cruise on the Huangpud river that divides old Shanghai from the futuristic Pudong, before venturing across the water for a trip up the Oriental Pearl Tower to view the city from above.
+The majority of this tour is best to be done by foot.

 This evening, enjoy a one and half hour walking tour in French Concession & Xintiandi.
 A deluxe dinner at Jessie Restaurant in XinTianDi will be prepared and served to you.

 Located in the scenic area of West Lake in Hangzhou, the Impression West Lake Theatre is considered by many one of the most beautiful metropolitan theatres on the planet, boasting a natural backdrop of pristine, clear water and magical, natural mountains.
 Staged on the mellow West Lake, this performance dives into the myths and legends of this diverse area.
 The special concealable auditorium provides a wide, birds-eyed view of the show.
 A sophisticated sound and light system only add to the magic of this wonderful dramatic masterpiece.
-This show plays all year long, and creates a unique and unduplicated experience across all four seasons in Jiangnan.
-This tour includes round-trip bullet-train transfers.
+This show plays all year long, and creates a unique experience across all four seasons in Jiangnan.

 Cruise on the West Lake which is situated on the west edge of Hangzhou city.
 West Lake is the symbol of Hangzhou as well as one of the most beautiful sights in China.
 Next stop is the Lingyin Temple/ Monastery of the Hidden Souls.
 Lingyin Temple is one of the ten most famous ancient Buddhist temples in China.
 It also houses various Buddhist literature and treasures situated in front of Lingyin Temple.
 It is famous for its more than 470 stone carvings of Buddhist figures, which dated from the 10th to 14th centuries.
 And finally the Dragon Well Tea Plantation.
 It is one of the most famous brand in China, in this Tea Plantation, you can try to pick the tea leaves, taste a nice cup of tea and learn the history and processing procedure of tea.
 Private vehicle, lunch and driver included.